Skip to Content

 Get a free case evaluation

 Any accident involving a child is a traumatizing experience for everyone involved, and these types of accidents can happen anywhere at any time.
-Even children shopping cart injuries are surprisingly common with long-term health impacts.
-In the case of a car accident with children our minds immediately jump to the worst-case scenario while the parents are left struggling with the shock, trauma and expensive medical bills that may follow.
+Even children’s shopping cart injuries are surprisingly common with long-term health impacts.
+In the case of a car accident with children, our minds immediately jump to the worst-case scenario while the parents are left struggling with the shock, trauma, and expensive medical bills that may follow.
 But what happens when a child is the cause of the accident – are parents liable for children’s car accidents?

 The age of majority, where a person is legally considered an adult, across most of the United States is 18 years.
 However, a 16-year-old can legally drive a car with a valid driver’s license.
 In some instances, a driver’s license hasn’t stopped kids from “borrowing” their parents’ car and going for a joy ride.
 So, what happens if there’s an accident?
-The answer isn’t as straightforward as you think, and may require the legal counsel of an experienced law firm like Avrek Law.
+The answer isn’t as straightforward as you think and may require the legal counsel of an experienced law firm like Avrek Law for a car accident lawyer.

 Vicarious Liability and Car Accidents Involving Minors

 Who is ultimately responsible when a minor causes a car accident?
-According to the California Vehicle Code Section 17707, the person who signed and verified the new driver application is “jointly and severally liable with the minor for any damages….”
-This is referred to as vicarious liability.
-It may also apply to instances where the owner of the vehicle can be solely or partly held liable for injuries and damages sustained in a car accident even if they weren’t behind the wheel.
+According to Nevada legislation, particularly NRS 41.440 and NRS 483.300, the parents or guardians who provided their signature on the minor’s driver’s license application may be held accountable for any damages resulting from the minor’s negligent or intentional misconduct.
+This is a result of the legal concept of vicarious liability, which attributes the actions of the minor to the parent or guardian.
+It may also apply to instances where the owner of the vehicle can be solely or partly held liable for injuries and damages sustained in a car accident, even if they weren’t behind the wheel.
 In some cases, however, the minor (or minors) involved can also be held liable.

-One legal case that addressed the question of can a passenger be liable for a car accident involved a teenager who died after a joy ride got out of control.
+One legal case addressed the question of can a passenger be liable for a car accident involving a teenager who died after a joy ride got out of control.
 The tragic story started when a group of 14-year-old high school students stole a parent’s car and went for a drive.
 The illegal and inexperienced driver lost control, killing one of their friends.
-In this case the argument was made that all of the teenagers — including the one who died — should share liability for the death, injury and property damage as they were all acting in a conspiracy to commit the crime.
+In this case, the argument was made that all of the teenagers — including the one who died — should share liability for the death, injury, and property damage as they were all acting in a conspiracy to commit the crime.
 Due to the fact that the car was considered stolen, the parents who owned the vehicle could make the argument that vicarious liability should not apply as they did not give permission for their child to drive the car.
+Seeking advice from an auto accident lawyer in such situations can provide clarity on legal liabilities and options for recourse.

 The Ongoing Problem with Distracted Driving Teens